As a graphic designer, keeping your design skills sharp is an essential part of the job.

 Here are some articles to help you re-cap on each of the fundamental design principles:

 Just as I mentioned few articles recommend downloading other designer’s templates, you won’t find many offering up this tip either.
-Ask for feedback in Facebook Groups.
+Ask for feedback on Facebook Groups.

 Unfortunately, today, many popular graphic design forums are a thing of the past – but that doesn’t mean forums are gone altogether.
 Nowadays we’ll find them as Facebook Groups.

-There are dozens of Facebook Groups now available for each and every aspect of graphic design.
+There are dozens of Facebook Groups now available for every aspect of graphic design.
 Many of these groups have hundreds of thousands of users – perfect when you want quick feedback.